-To identify key coffee garden activities that
+To identify key coffee garden activities that will help minimise the impact of CBB.

-Farmer Notes (with key that minimise the impact of CBB)
+Farmer Notes (with key activities from all modules that minimise the impact of CBB)

 Minimising the impact of CBB

 Using the Farmer Notes, ask the group/s to discuss the key coffee garden activities that will assist in minimising the impact of CBB, that is, activities that will produce healthy and productive coffee trees (e.g. good seedling establishment, weed control and pruning methods; optimising shade cover, nutrient supply and availability).